denten-courses/formal-methods-one/README.md

 - Selections from Stanley Fish, *How to Write a Sentence: And How to Read One* (New York:
   Harper Paperbacks, 2012).
-- G. Udny Yule, “On Sentence-Length as a Statistical Characteristic of Style in Prose: With Application to Two Cases of Disputed Authorship,” Biometrika 30, no. 3/4 (1939): 363–90.
-- Yi Tenen, Dennis.
-"Distributed Agency in the Novel" in New Literary History (2023).

 ### Week 11: Parsing Sentences